Ask an Expert: Four Tips for Teens Looking to Land a Summer Job

 Additional places for teen job seekers to check include:

-* Parks, recreation areas, campgrounds, day and summer camps, swimming pools and golf
+* Parks, recreation areas, campgrounds, day and summer camps, swimming pools and golf courses

 * Concession areas for sporting events